CBrew913/music_analysis_project/README.md

    | [Teresa Hartment](https://github.com/TeresaHartman)  | Machine Learning Lead | Manage the machine learning model|
    | [Danny Johnson](https://github.com/DannyJohnson-Hi)  | Technology Lead | Manage the technology used and performing SQL queries|

+**Even though members have selected roles, everyone is working together to achieve the end goal.

+   ## Project Overview
+The topic we have chosen is to determine if there is a link between profanity in music and the change in popularity over the years.
+The group has selected this topic in order to determine if there is a linear relationship between the use of profanity over time in music.
+The sources of data are music lyrics on a music lyric database and Spotify in order to use the meta data to determine top downloaded songs

+  ### Objective
+The main question to answer is if increased profanity in music lyrics increases the popularity of the song.
+This information will help future song writers determine if using profanity will help the song sell or hinder it’s sales especially for up and coming artists.
+The main communication source for this project will be through GitHub and Slack.

 Segment 1 goals: